gogoneriel/nerite/README.md

 No fix is implemented for this, for the following reasons:

-- In both cases, the final result is that some uncleared BOLD debt remains on the shut down branch, and the system carries this unbacked debt burden going forward.
+- In both cases, the final result is that some uncleared USDN debt remains on the shut down branch, and the system carries this unbacked debt burden going forward.
 This is an inherent risk of a multicollateral system anyway, which relies on the economic health of the LST assets it integrates.
 - Clearing as much debt from a shut down branch as possible is considered desirable, but the system is designed to be able to absorb some bad debt due to overall overcollateralization
 - Oracle failure, if it occurs, will much more likely be due to a disabled Chainlink feed rather than hack or technical failure.
 A disabled LST oracle implies an LST with low liquidity/volume, which in turn probably implies that the LST constitutes a small fraction of total Liquity v2 collateral.
-In this case, the bad debt should likely be small relative to total system debt, and the overall overcollateralization should maintain the BOLD peg.
+In this case, the bad debt should likely be small relative to total system debt, and the overall overcollateralization should maintain the USDN peg.

 ### Stale oracle price before shutdown triggered

-Liquity v2 checks all returned market oracle answers for staleness, and if they exceed a pre-set staleness threshold, it shuts down their associated branch.
+"Liquity V2 protocol which Nerite uses" checks all returned market oracle answers for staleness, and if they exceed a pre-set staleness threshold, it shuts down their associated branch.

-However, in case of a stale oracle (i.e. an oracle that has not updated for longer than it’s stated heartbeat), then in the period between the last oracle update and the branch shutdown, the Liquity v2 system will use the latest oracle price which may be out of date.
+However, in case of a stale oracle (i.e. an oracle that has not updated for longer than it’s stated heartbeat), then in the period between the last oracle update and the branch shutdown, the "Liquity V2 protocol which Nerite uses" system will use the latest oracle price which may be out of date.

 The system could experience distortions in this period due to pricing collateral too low or too high relative to the real market price.
 Unwanted arbitrages and operations may be possible, such as:

 - Redeeming too profitably or unprofitably
-- Borrowing (and selling) BOLD with too little collateral provided
+- Borrowing (and selling) USDN with too little collateral provided
 - Liquidation of healthy Troves

 #### Solution